 Today’s businesses are operating in an increasingly complex world in which risk and volatility are putting new pressure on day to day business operations.
 One of our internal studies show businesses are spending in excess of 50 percent of their revenues on procuring goods, and another study shows procurement responsible for more than 70 percent of revenues.
-Leading procurement organizations must excel in the fundamentals of reducing cost, ensuring compliance, driving performance and ensuring innovations in the supply base.
+Leading procurement organizations must excel in the fundamentals of reducing cost, ensuring compliance and driving performance.

-Making the right decisions on the suppliers and onboarding them quickly to corporate systems shall have a profound impact on success.
+Making the right decisions about suppliers and onboarding them quickly to enterprise systems can have a profound impact on success.
 Ongoing monitoring of supplier base and their external activities are critical to ensure that informed decisions are made with an eye on risks and compliance.
 Companies without these competencies leave the door open for loss of revenue, supply disruptions and brand damage.
 Furthermore, the ability to quickly access financial, environmental, human labor and other compliance information and take actions can provide a key strategic advantage over the competition.

 Major parts of supplier lifecycle management (SLM) involve onboarding, evaluating and risk monitoring of the supplier base.
-While supplier onboarding is a one-time labor-intensive process, monitoring supplier base for obsolete information and quantifying risks is a recurring process draining valuable resources that can be focused elsewhere on other strategic functions.
+While supplier onboarding is a one-time labor-intensive process, monitoring the/your supplier base for obsolete information and quantifying risks is a recurring process that drains valuable resources that could be focused on other strategic activities.
 Any delays in onboarding on to buyer systems can only mean delays in doing their first business transaction and receiving associated revenue for the products and services that could have been provided sooner.

 In most companies, supplier onboarding warrants a complex process with multiple steps and multiple interactions with the suppliers.
-In our own procurement, there are approximately 70 steps and requires more than 35 days to onboard a new supplier into our systems.
+For IBM Procurement, onboarding a supplier requires the execution of approximately 70 steps that can take 35 days or more.”
 We have also discovered that a large portion (around 80 percent) of the information that multiple buyers request from individual suppliers remains the same.